Myndex/SAPC-APCA/documentation/README.md

 ## OTHER RESOURCES

 ### _The Myndex [APCA Linktree_](https://linktr.ee/Myndex)
-- A bunch of [links](https://linktr.ee/Myndex) relating to APCA contrast and color.
+- A small list of [links](https://linktr.ee/Myndex) relating to APCA contrast and color.
 The more basic, plain language documents and articles at the top, and then lower on the link list, incresingly technical resources.

+### The Myndex Color and Contrast [Resource Page]((https://git.myndex.com)
+- A much larger list than the linktree.
+How deep do you want to jump down this rabbit hole?

 ### [_Visual Contrast Subgroup Wiki_]: https://www.w3.org/WAI/GL/task-forces/silver/wiki/Visual_Contrast_of_Text_Subgroup
 - An informal and unofficial repository of information on vision, contrast, design, impairments, and readability at the [Visual Contrast Subgroup Wiki] which includes "Whitepaper In Progress" materials.